Does Medicaid Cover Dental Care?

 Dental implants, dentures, and crowns under Medicaid

 Dental implants are rarely covered by Medicaid for adults.
 Even states with comprehensive adult dental programs typically classify implants as a prosthetic alternative rather than a medical necessity.
-Dental implant cost varies widely — a single implant can run $3,000–$6,000 out of pocket — which puts them out of reach for most Medicaid enrollees in states that exclude them.
+A single implant can run $3,000–$6,000 out of pocket, which puts them out of reach for most Medicaid enrollees in states that exclude them.

-Affordable dentures through Medicaid are possible in states with limited or comprehensive adult coverage.
-Partial and full dentures are more commonly covered than implants because they are less expensive.
-All-on-4 dental implants — a full-arch restoration technique — are not typically covered by any state Medicaid program for adults and are usually considered cosmetic or elective.
+Dentures are more commonly covered than implants because they are less expensive — partial and full dentures are possible in states with limited or comprehensive adult coverage.
+Full-arch implant restoration techniques are not typically covered by any state Medicaid program for adults and are usually considered cosmetic or elective.

 A useful rule of thumb: the more a procedure resembles preservation of a functioning tooth, the more likely it is covered in states with any meaningful dental benefit.
 The more it resembles replacement or cosmetic improvement, the less likely.